IERoboticsClub/OctoprintInstructions_raspberrypi/README.md

 # Octoprint Instructions for Raspberry Pi
-Instructions to replicate and use the raspbarry pi with octoprint image to 3D print models remotely.
+Instructions to replicate and use the raspberry pi with octoprint image to 3D print models remotely.

 Check Videos Demo and Images for more help.